 Now that we’ve covered the basics, it’s time to start manipulating some Resource Groups.

 1 – Resource Groups based on gallery templates

 As mentioned before, Resource Groups will be created automatically for new Azure resources.
 Example wise, a setup with various components would give a better view of the outcome.
-Therefore I will choose the “Website + SQL” option which can be found under NEW > Everything > Web.
+Therefore I will choose the “Website + SQL” option, which can be found under NEW > Everything > Web.
 Naming the resource group is the first option after clicking the Create button.

-Resulting in the following Resource Group layout.
+It is resulting in the following Resource Group layout.

 2 – Adding new resources

-At this point you will also be able to add new resources or deleting the entire Resource Group which includes the removal of all resources within this container.
+At this point, you will also be able to add new resources or deleting the entire Resource Group, which includes the removal of all resources within this container.
 In case a newer version of the application depends on Redis Cache, just click New (Part on the Resource Group blade) and selected the Redis Cache offering.
 The Resource Group will be updated after deployment.

 For now, I’ve only interacted with Resource Groups using the Portal.
 However, the Azure Resource Manager comes with its API (PowerShell, REST).
 It is allowing the construction of complex scenarios including multiple dependencies, declarative Deployment Templates, and parameterization.